MarineQuest Saturday

 Floor One

-Dive into the world of algae by building your own phytoplankton and viewing harmful algal bloom species, like red tide.
-Visitors will also get a first-hand look at the technology used to monitor algal blooms along the Florida coast!
+Dive into the world of microscopic algae!
+Visitors will be able to view harmful algal bloom species like red tide under a microscope and get a first-hand look at some of the technology used to monitor algal blooms in Florida marine and estuarine waters.

 Seagrass Ecosystems